-We welcome patients from all over the world who have chosen our clinic to help them with their cancer healing journey.
-One common side effect we notice with many who battle cancer and its symptoms is the subsequent challenge with depression and some form of anxiety.
-The Budwig Center helps patients fight these emotional side effects from day 1 of their programs.
+A common side effect of cancer and its symptoms is depression and some form of anxiety.
+The Budwig Center helps patients fight these emotional side effects from day 1 of the programs.

-The Budwig Protocol – A Weapon against Depression
+The Budwig Diet – A Weapon Against Depression

-A key ingredient to successfully fight depression and anxiety is the chemical messenger called serotonin, often dubbed the mood stabilizer.
+A key ingredient to successfully fight against depression and anxiety is the chemical messenger called serotonin, often dubbed the mood stabilizer.
 When we increase serotonin levels, we automatically feel less anxious and happier.
 Where can we get our hands on this effective weapon against depression?
-We need to consume foods rich in tryptophan from which serotonin is synthesized.
+We need to consume foods rich in tryptophan.
+Interestingly, serotonin is synthesized by tryptophan.

 One of the richest sources of serotonin is cottage cheese.
-Cottage cheese is used in the Budwig mix along with flaxseed oil and freshly ground flaxseeds.
+The main ingredients in the Budwig mix are cottage cheese and flaxseed oil (or freshly ground flaxseeds).
 In addition to serotonin, high levels of Omega 3 fatty acids also help with stress.
 Hemp seeds, Chia seeds, and walnuts, – all part of the Budwig diet – are very rich in Omega 3 fatty acids.
 Also, gravitate towards fruits that are high in tryptophan such as pineapple, avocado, apples, berries, and tomatoes.

 DO YOU WANT TO RECEIVE A FREE CONSULTATION FROM A BUDWIG THERAPIST?
 CLICK HERE>>>